What Fruits Can Dogs Eat?

 However, we can find some amounts of cyanide in apple seeds.
 Cyanide is toxic and could pose a health risk, but that’s when your furry friend overeats apples.
 So, you can make apples an occasional treat for your dog or, better still, serve them without the seeds.

-4. Cucumbers
+4. Cucumber

-Further, if your dog is on a weight loss journey, you should serve them some cucumbers.
+Further, if your dog is on a weight loss journey, you should serve them cucumbers.
 The reason is that they have low-calorie content.

-5. Oranges
+5. Orange

 Oranges are another healthy and tasty treat you can serve your dog.
 This citrus fruit is an excellent source of vitamin C, essential for immune system functioning.
-Additionally, oranges contain antioxidants, such as beta carotene and lycopene.
+Additionally, oranges contain antioxidants, such as beta-carotene and lycopene.

 Lastly, oranges contain citric acid, which is helpful for dogs with digestive issues.
 We can find citric acid in other fruits, including lemons and limes.
 But, unlike citrus fruits, oranges do not contain any pectin.

-6. Watermelons
+6. Watermelon

 This fruit is a good source of potassium, necessary for heart and muscle functions.
 In addition to that, watermelon is a source of folate, which helps prevent congenital disabilities.